-Maximize your reversing skills!
-Many who are employed as analysts or programmers may not have had the time to learn assembly language - a skill that will save them precious time when effective analysis is needed most.
-Designed for malware analysts and developers alike, this course will equip students with the know-how to effectively read assembly, understand statements, and reverse engineer machine code back to its higher-level equivalent.
-Discover how a compiler transforms high-level code into machine code, learn common assembly statements you'll see used in the real-world applications and malware, and then learn to write your own code during this week-long, lab-intensive course.
-If you are looking to develop some serious malware analysis skills then this course is the place to start.
+Many analysts and programmers have not had the time or opportunity to learn assembly language, yet this is a skill that will save them precious time when effective analysis is needed the most.
+Designed for malware analysts and code developers alike, Assembly for Reverse Engineers will equip students with the know-how to effectively read assembly, review statements, understand program flow, identify the influence of different compilers, and reverse machine code back to its higher-level equivalent.
+They will learn and practice development techniques to improve the speed and quality of static analysis.